-Chandler Nutik founded Community Works of Louisiana, Inc. in February of 2009 and has served as the organization’s Executive Director for the last 9 years.
-Chandler has secured over $4,000,000 in federal, state, and foundation grants that benefit youth in Community Works programs throughout New Orleans.
+Chandler Nutik is the founding Executive Director of Community Works and has served in that position since 2009.
+Chandler has helped secure federal, state, and foundation grants that benefit young people in Community Works programs throughout New Orleans.
 He has successfully built numerous mutually beneficial partnerships and works tirelessly on creating new project and programmatic opportunities for youth.
 Academically, Chandler has received a JD from Tulane Law School and an MBA from the Freeman School of Business.
 In addition, he is licensed to practice law in the state of New York.
-Chandler has served as Co-Chair on the Advisory Board for Emerging Philanthropists of New Orleans (EPNO) and recently completed a fellowship with the W.K.
-Kellogg Community Leadership Network.
-Chandler is extremely passionate about the work that Community Works does and his role in helping to improve the educational landscape in New Orleans.
+Chandler has served as Co-Chair on the Advisory Board for Emerging Philanthropists of New Orleans (EPNO) and is a W.K.
+Kellogg Community Leadership Network fellow.
+Chandler is passionate about the work that Community Works does and his role in helping to improve the educational landscape in New Orleans.
 He has helped to change the lives of many youth and continues to advocate for support for afterschool and summer programs in Louisiana.

 Director of Development + Communications

 ToniAnn Laborde has been with Community Works for the past 7 years.
 She works to implement strong programming, develop new partnerships, and increase funding to help impact the lives of youth throughout our city.
-ToniAnn has help Community Works more then double the number of youth served on a daily basis.
+ToniAnn has helped more then double the number of young people participating in CW programs on a daily basis.
 She has secured over $2,000,000.00 in funding and manages all foundation grant support.
 ToniAnn was chosen as an inaugural Emerging Leader through the Greater New Orleans Foundation and Kresge Foundation in 2014.
 She graduated from American University in Washington, DC.
 While at American she gained valuable experience in the non-profit industry working with First Book and The National Kidney Foundation Serving the National Capital Area.
 She also worked for the AU Abroad office, helping students and parents gauge the international landscape.
 After finishing school, she returned to her hometown of New Orleans and worked in the marketing department at the Fair Grounds Race Course and Slots.
 In addition, ToniAnn also teaches ballet locally and currently performs with Ballet Hysell in New Orleans.
 She is very proud and believes strongly in the work done by Community Works.